SantoriniDave.com

 The Victoria and Albert Museum (V&A) is wonderful; it has a stunning historic cafe where you can spend hours.
 The Churchill War Rooms and the various covered markets like Spitalfields are also excellent rainy-day escapes.

-• Is public transport reliable in the cold?
+• Is public transport reliable in January, and how do I pay for the Tube and buses?

 More London Planning Guides